kemerson-ryan/CSC120-A5/README.md

   // DO SOMETHING HERE
 }
 ```
 This says "Check to see if there's anything stored in the `args` array (i.e., if its length is > 0)".
-This array gets populated when someone masses in a **command line argument** when they run the program, like this:
+This array gets populated when someone passes in a **command line argument** when they run the program, like this:

 ```
 > java Scarecrow "Happy fall, everyone!"